rebhu-open-source-foundation/gecko-b2g/dom/b2g/downloads/README.md

 ```

 ## Notes
-1. Currently only core apps with `downloads` permission are allowed to use Download API.
-2. For allowing normal pages to see and access download objects for which it is the referrer, see follow-up bug 112699.
+The functions above are all available to apps with `downloads` permission.
+As for apps or webpages without `downloads` permission, getDownloads() and `downloadstart` events are still available to access the download objects for which it is the referrer.